UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 - In **GitHub Desktop**, click Current Branch –\> New Branch

 ![Create New Chapter 1 Branch](Images/create_new_ch_1_branch.png){width=
-55% .border fig-alt=“GitHub Desktop screen where ‘Current Branch’ is selected and ‘New Branch’ button is visible”}
+55% .border} fig-alt=“GitHub Desktop screen where ‘Current Branch’ is selected and ‘New Branch’ button is visible”

 - Name the branch ‘chapter-01’ and click ‘Create Branch’

-![Name the New Branch Chapter 1](Images/name_new_branch_ch_1.png){width= 55% .border fig-alt=“GitHub Desktop screen upon creation of new branch, a name ‘chapter-01’ is given and ‘Create Branch’ button is visible in blue”}
+![Name the New Branch Chapter 1](Images/name_new_branch_ch_1.png){width= 55% .border} fig-alt=“GitHub Desktop screen upon creation of new branch, a name ‘chapter-01’ is given and ‘Create Branch’ button is visible in blue”

 **Create Your First Quarto Notebook:**